pranaynaidu/pranaynaidu.github.io/index.md

     - On an enterprise level, software engineering involves working on teams.
 The Computer Science Program has taught me skills on creating repositories through various sources such as Bitbucket and here on Github.
 This is useful because it allows me to work collaboratively and allows for other developers to `commit` versions and updates of code to be linked to the `master` branch of a project.
     I also have a stronger understanding of of key functions of development team which include planning, testing, analysis, and of course programming.
 Learning about the software development life cycle (SDLC) through an Agile framework taught me the benefits of iterative development that allows for the creation of a fluid software system through cross-functional teams.
 - *Communicating to stakeholders*
     - Perhaps the most important measure of success in a software system is the bottom-line for stakeholders.
-The coursework has taught me the concepts for software creation that encompasses the mind of the stakeeholder.
+The coursework has taught me concepts for software creation that encompasses the mind of the stakeholder.
 In an Agile framework, communication occurs in a slightly different way than in a Waterfall framework.
     The Computer Science Program has taught me the principles of working with all key players in both an informal and formal manner.
 This includes face-to-face conversation, electronic communciation, and creating executive summaries that provide a high level overview for the management team.
 - *Data structures and algorithms*
     - Any complex software system must incorporate data structures and algorithms.
 By studying and understanding how data structures and algorithms exist in complex computing problems, I was able to showcase my strenghths to highlight how algorithms can process and manipulate information in the data.
 - *Software engineering and databases*
     - I've learned that databases are a convenient way to organize a collection of data.
-I was able to incorporate several programming languages including Python, Java, SQL, and C/C++ to create databases and engineer a system that effectively manage data through CRUD functionality.
+I was able to learn several programming languages including Python, Java, SQL, and C/C++ to create databases and engineer a system that effectively manages data through CRUD functionality.
 - *Security*
     - The concepts within secure coding have helped me showcase the importance of coding from a security standpoint.
 Because many software systems require external user input, there is a possibility that cybersecurity threats can occur.
 I've learned that if software has a security vulnerability, it could pose a serious threat to the system as a whole and could result in high costs to fix.
 My ePortfolio showcases instances where validating user input could mitigate any risk within the program.